Russia orders TikTok to restrict calls for Alexei Navalny protests

 Meanwhile, the prosecutor general’s office has called for websites and social media platforms to be restricted if they are used to call people to participate.

-Many videos posted by Russian users on the popular video-sharing platform, TikTok, show support for Navalny.
 More than 4,000 people have also signed up on Facebook for a demonstration in Moscow.
+Meanwhile, many short videos posted by Russian users on the popular video-sharing platform, TikTok, have also shown support for Navalny.

+Young users on the app have filmed themselves packing items, seemingly in preparation for upcoming rallies, while others were seen replacing portrait's of President Putin on their classroom walls with images of Navalny.

+In total, videos shared using the hashtag #Навальный (#Navalny) have received more than 828 million views, while posts containing hashtag #23января (#23January) have more than 134 million views.

 But tech giants like Facebook and Twitter have been ordered by Russia to "block all publications with calls to demonstrate on the 23rd".